Gerrit0/gerrit0.github.io/_posts/2018-10-05-flare-on-2018-fleggo.md

 00001a90: 2500 7300 0a00 0000 0000 0000 0000 0000  %.s.............
 ```

 Well this is interesting!
 If you are familiar with how strings are stored in C, you will know that `0x00` ends a string.
 The program `strings` uses this and the ASCII range to search for strings in binary files.
-The strings above do not follow this pattern and thus would not have been found if I had even thought to try it out.
+The strings above do not follow this pattern and thus would not have been found if I had even thought to try it out (without some flags to make it look for two byte wide characters).
 Instead, each character is followed by a null byte and it takes two null bytes to end a string.
 Now that I was aware of this, I kept scrolling through the file and found more text later.

 ```text
 00002aa0: 0500 4200 5200 4900 4300 4b00 0000 0000  ..B.R.I.C.K.....